Che (Cyrillic): Slavic languages

-In Serbian, Che is always pronounced as //tʂ// (Latin: č), as the letter Tshe (Ћ/ћ; Latin: ć), which is unique to Serbian, is always used for the //t͡ɕ// sound.
-Loanwords using /tʃ/ are typically transliterated to Che rather than Tshe.

 In China

-The 1955 version of Hanyu pinyin contained the Che for the sound [tɕ] (for which later the letter j was used), apparently because of its similarity to the Bopomofo letterㄐ.
+The 1955 draft of Hanyu pinyin adopted the Che for the sound [tɕ] (for which later the letter j was used), because of similar pronunciation and resemblance to the corresponding Bopomofo letter ㄐ.

 The Latin Zhuang alphabet used a modified Hindu-Arabic numeral 4, strongly resembling Che, from 1957 to 1986 to represent the fourth (falling) tone.
 In 1986, it was replaced by the Latin letter X.